tc60045/scoutbook_parsing/README.md

 All of the tools here are intended to give you faster answers and usable data from Scoutbook reports that you generate for your troop.

+Please review the .output for each utility to see what you can expect AND to see the command convention.

+Also, at the recommendation of Brian D, please note:  dates (when used) are always in mm/dd/yy and not mm/dd/yyyy.
+I could / should have been more flexible on these, and will re-visit in the future.

 Instructions on how to create a report can be found on these threads:
 - MeritBadge-data-dump: https://www.reddit.com/r/BSA/comments/15t2s5e/more_advancement_chair_tools_mbs_earned_since/
 - Troop-advancement-dump: <coming soon>